AdobeDocs/experience-manager-65.en/help/forms/using/integrate-adaptive-forms-turnstile.md

 ## Integrate AEM Forms environment with Turnstile Captcha

 Cloudflare's Turnstile Captcha is a security measure that aims to protect forms and sites from automated bots, malicious attacks, spams and unwanted automated traffic.
 It presents a checkbox on form submission to verify that they are human, before allowing them to submit the form.
-AEM 6.5 Adaptive Forms Core Components supports Turnstile Captcha.

 ### Prerequisites to integrate AEM Forms environment with Turnstile Captcha {#prerequisite}